 To use essential oils to relieve a headache, you can put them in a diffuser, place them in a pendant around your neck or add a few drops to an ounce of coconut oil and rub it into your temples.

-It might seem a little old-school, but some research — including a July 2013 randomized controlled trial in Hawaii Journal of Medicine & Public Health — has shown that cold therapy can be a good way to ease a headache.
+It might seem a little old-school, but some research — including a July 2013 randomized controlled trial in Hawaii Journal of Medicine & Public Health — has shown that cold therapy can be a good way to get rid of a headache.

-Instead of wrapping up ice in a bag and lying still while you try to balance it on your forehead, it might be worthwhile to invest in a disposable gel cooling patch (like Be Koool Gel Sheets) or compression cold wrap headband (like the Headache Hat from Splashe) to pull out of the fridge as needed.
+Instead of wrapping up ice in a bag and lying still while you try to balance it on your forehead, it might be worthwhile to invest in a disposable gel cooling patch or compression cold wrap headband to pull out of the fridge as needed.

 If cold therapy doesn't do the trick, try changing the temperature.
-A warm compress relaxes the muscles around the temple and scalp and stimulates blood flow around the area, which is helpful for a tension headache, per the Mayo Clinic.
+Apply a warm compress to your forehead and the back of your neck to relax the muscles around your temple and scalp and stimulate blood flow around the area, which is helpful for a tension or stress headache, per the Mayo Clinic.

-Once again, buying a heating pad or hot pack (like Dr. Jeff's Hot + Cold Pain Relief Pack) will most likely get you more long-lasting results than filling a bottle with hot water, and it's safer.
+Once again, buying a heating pad or hot pack will most likely get you more long-lasting results than filling a bottle with hot water, and it's safer.
 A warm bath or shower could help, too.

 These vitamins can also serve as healthy antioxidants that help increase your energy levels, so it might be worth giving them a shot.
 Just make sure to talk to your doctor first, and go with a vitamin brand you can trust.